MarkDing/IoT-Developer-Boot-Camp-Wiki/proprietary/Configure-TI-CC2541-compatible-proprietary-PHY.md

 <div align="center">
   <img src="files/CM-Configure-TI-CC2541-compatible-proprietary-PHY/wstk.png">
 </div>
-CC2541EMK is same as BRD4182A, supports the Proprietary protocol to communicate with BRD4182A, it is needed to establish the communication.
+CC2541EMK is same as BRD4182A, supports the Proprietary protocol to communicate with the BRD4182A, it is needed to establish the communication.
 And get some unknown feature from its air data.
 <div align="center">
   <img src="files/CM-Configure-TI-CC2541-compatible-proprietary-PHY/SmartRF05EB.png">
 </div>